Smart Contract Audit Cost: 2026 Complete Pricing Guide

 Enterprise Audits ($50,000 – $150,000+)

 Large-scale protocols handling significant user funds require enterprise-grade auditing.
 These engagements involve senior auditor teams, extended timelines, and exhaustive manual code review.
 Moreover, enterprise audits often include post-deployment monitoring, formal verification options, and optional re-audit services.
-Consequently, they represent the gold standard for high-value blockchain projects that cannot afford security oversights.
 Bridges, lending markets, and multi-chain aggregators typically fall here.
+They represent the gold standard for high-value blockchain projects that cannot afford security oversights.

 “An audit is not a guarantee of security — it is a structured, time-boxed security review.
 Teams that treat an audit as a checkbox will consistently get less value from it than teams that treat it as a collaborative process.” — Trail of Bits Security Research Team

-Understanding top blockchain audit firms pricing requires looking beyond generic ranges.
+Understanding blockchain security audit pricing at the firm level requires looking beyond generic ranges.
 Each leading firm operates with a different rate structure, specialization, and engagement model.
 Below is an estimated overview based on publicly reported engagements and community-sourced data as of 2026.
+Use these figures as a starting benchmark, then request formal quotes for your specific scope.

 Trail of Bits

-Trail of Bits is widely regarded as one of the most technically rigorous auditing firms in the industry.
-Their engagements typically start at $50,000 and frequently exceed $150,000 for complex protocols.
-Furthermore, their hourly rate is estimated at $300–$500 per senior engineer.
+Trail of Bits audit pricing starts at approximately $50,000 and frequently exceeds $150,000 for complex protocols.
+Their estimated hourly rate runs $300–$500 per senior engineer.
 They specialize in high-stakes DeFi infrastructure, cryptographic implementations, and formal verification work.
 Therefore, their pricing reflects a deep, research-grade methodology rather than a volume-based model.
+Trail of Bits is widely regarded as the most technically rigorous firm in the industry, making their premium entirely justifiable for protocols managing significant TVL.

 OpenZeppelin